vanyle/vectarine/README.md

 ### Runtime

-The main package (with code inside `runtime`) is an hybrid lib/bin package that can compile to the web without all the editor features like debugging, etc...
+The main package (with code inside `runtime`) is a hybrid lib/bin package that can compile to the web without all the editor features like debugging.
 It provides the run time code for stuff like asset loading with multiple implementations per target.

 ### Editor